lnvertigo/discordbot/README.md

 ### ART SERVERS
 - art idea generator (for tac, really)
+	- a timer attached to this function would be handy
 - telephone game nicknamer: (randomizes order of users in vc for easier tracking of the line)

 > EXAMPLE